texfaq/texfaq.github.io/FAQ-nonum.md

 ---
+title:  ''Missing number, treated as zero''
 section: The joy of TeX errors
 date: 2014-06-10
 ---

-# ''Missing number, treated as zero''

 In general, this means you've tried to assign something to a count, dimension or skip register that isn't (in TeX's view of things) a